ThatFatKidsMom/Avatar-Prop/README.md

 # Avatar prop

-Derivative work using [contact trackers](https://github.com/VRLabs/Contact-Tracker) to create a prop remote players can grab, rotate, and drop in the world.
+Derivative work of [contact trackers](https://github.com/VRLabs/Contact-Tracker) to create a prop remote players can grab, rotate, and drop in the world.
+Requires Final IK.

 ## **Installation**
 [Video](https://youtu.be/cCnQug_tGXs)